 - If your remodel requires drywall patching or texture work on the ceiling, you’ll want to blend the new texture with the old.
 Is there a natural stopping point like a ceiling to wall corner?
 If not, this will likely extend into an area that you weren’t planning on remodeling.
 When you re-paint, do you have matching paint to blend with the old?

 - Once you put in new, designer light fixtures and finishes in your kitchen, do the light fixtures in the adjoining spaces match?
 You may end up replacing them as well.
-Same thing goes for door hardware.
+The same thing goes for door hardware.

 - If you have a kitchen that is open to a great room, it may look strange to have a brand new kitchen on one end and then a dated fireplace and entertainment center in the great room 15 feet away.
 I have found it very common that our clients choose to include a great room facelift in their kitchen remodel project.